meghancampbel9/meghancampbel9/README.md

 I'm a software engineer with a passion for building tools that apply AI models to real-world challenges.
 My background in engineering and experience in full-stack software development fuel my innovative approach to technology.

-Combining experience in fullstack software development and robotics engineering, I’ve cultivated expertise in developing end-to-end deep tech products that span hardware and software.
+Combining experience in fullstack software development and robotics engineering, I’ve cultivated expertise in developing end-to-end products that span hardware and software.

 ## 💡 What I Do: